clarketm/UniversalRelayBoilerplate/README.md

 * Windows support. `urb-tools-windows` contains custom scripts for working on windows, but we do not actively test those as we make changes.
 * DynamoDB support. `urb-persister-dynamodb` contains the code for working with AWS DynamoDB, but we do not actively test it as we make changes.
+* React Native.
+Support will be added back once the refactoring of the web part is done.

 Pull requests fixing any issues and enhancing the above would be highly appreciated and merged.